logoraz/nyxt-config/README.md

 ### Loading Common Lisp dependencies required for extensions
-I use [ocicl](https://github.com/ocicl/ocicl) for my external Common Lisp systems management b/c it provides a lot of conveniency and is far more superior than the other distribution tools out there (namely all those dependent on quicklisp...)
+I use [ocicl](https://github.com/ocicl/ocicl) for my external Common Lisp systems management because it provides a lot of conveniency and is far more superior and more secure than the other distribution tools out there that depend on quicklisp (namely qlot, roswell, ultralisp, etc.).
+It's time to move away from quicklisp folks!

 First, install `ocicl` following the install instructions on their readme.

-Next, let's install the external dependencies for `nx-lis`, my Lisp Interaction Servers
+Next, let's install the external dependencies for `nx-lis`, a trivial Lisp Interaction Servers extension I created for Nyxt:
-extension:

 ```bash
    $ cd ~/.config/nyxt/extensions/nx-lis/